chase-hunter/chase-hunter.github.io/content/projects/dance.md

 Customizable Layout: The keyboard offers a customizable key layout, meaning users can reassign keys to suit their preferences or optimize their workflow.
 It's highly flexible, making it suitable for both beginners and advanced users.

-Open-Source Firmware: The keyboard's firmware is open-source, allowing developers to modify and improve it, as well as create custom configurations.
-The firmware is compatible with various software and platforms, ensuring broad accessibility.
+Open-Source Firmware: The keyboard's firmware is open-source, allowing myself and other developers to modify and improve it, as well as create custom configurations.

-DIY Build: This project is targeted at enthusiasts who are interested in building their own custom ergonomic keyboard.
-It includes detailed instructions for hardware assembly and software configuration.
+Focus on Comfort and Efficiency: Overall, the "dance!" keyboard prioritizes user comfort with its ergonomic layout while maintaining efficiency through customizable features, making it ideal for those who spend long hours typing.

-Focus on Comfort and Efficiency: Overall, the "dance" keyboard prioritizes user comfort with its ergonomic layout while maintaining efficiency through customizable features, making it ideal for those who spend long hours typing.
+##### specifications

 - 3x5 36-key split keyboard
 - choc spacing